Felix L. Sparks

 A native of San Antonio, Sparks was raised and educated in Arizona and served as an enlisted soldier in the United States Army from 1936 to 1938.
 He then attended the University of Arizona, where he maintained his military interest by taking part in the Reserve Officers' Training Corps and several Citizens' Military Training Camps while also serving in the Army Reserve.
 In 1939, he was called to active duty for World War II, and in 1940 he received his commission as a second lieutenant.
-Assigned to the 45th Infantry Division, Sparks served with the division's 157th Infantry Regiment throughout the war, including combat in North Africa, Italy, France, and Germany.
+Assigned to the 45th Infantry Division, Sparks served with the division's 157th Infantry Regiment throughout the war, from its arrival in North Africa through combat in Sicily, Italy, France, and Germany.
 Near the end of the war, Sparks was commander of the 157th Infantry's 3rd Battalion, which he led during its participation in the liberation of the Dachau concentration camp.
-For his wartime service, Sparks was a recipient of the Silver Star, two awards of the Purple Heart, and the French Croix de Guerre.
+For his wartime service, Sparks was twice awarded both the Silver Star and the Purple Heart, as well as the French Croix de Guerre.